eezstreet/SWATEliteForce/README.md

 Suspects employ a greater variety of tactics.
 "Insane" suspects will shoot without hesitation at hostages.
 "Polite" ones on the other hand, won't make this a priority.
 Civilians behave more realistically.
  * Suspects will also try to shoot at you as they're fleeing.
+ * Suspects will try to escape, if they are compliant and the player is not watching.
  * Suspects may now employ a "random patrol", "wander" strategy and don't stick to their assigned rooms as often.
  * Suspects have new equipment and may equip heavy armor.
  * Civilians may give up easier if they spot a suspect or a civilian being pepper sprayed, hit with beanbags, etc.